SUJJI-1111/E-Bike-public-perception-2022/README.md

 - **Research Report Writing** (structured insights & conclusion)

 ---
+## 🔥 Real-World Context (2022 E-Bike Fire Incidents)

+This research was conducted in **May 2022**, a period when multiple **e-bike fire accidents** were making national headlines in India.
+These incidents shaped public perception and created the urgency to study how people viewed e-bike safety and adoption.

+Some major events around that time include:

+- **April 2022 (Nashik):** Around **40 electric scooters** caught fire while being transported (Jitendra EV case).
+- **July 2022 (Pune):** A fire gutted **seven e-bikes** in a showroom, suspected due to battery overheating.
+- **September 2022 (Secunderabad, Hyderabad):** A tragic **showroom fire killed 8 people**, with faulty battery modules suspected as the cause.

+⚡ These incidents directly influenced public opinion, explaining why **awareness was high** but **future adoption intent remained low** in the survey findings.

 ## ⚠️ Disclaimer
 - This study was conducted in **May 2022** as part of an **academic research project**.